dwp/vault-infrastructure/README.md

 # Building a Vault Infrastructure
+[Vault](https://www.hashicorp.com/products/vault/) is a secure, reliable store for password, encryption keys, SSL Certificates.
-Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
-[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.
+[Terraform](https://www.hashicorp.com/products/terraform/) is used to provision a Vault infrastructure with Consul backend for high availability (HA).
+[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used as a wrapper over terraform code to put dependencies between folders and execute all folders.

 ## Vault Infrastructure Layout
 The code for Vault Infrastructure is divided into three functions: